VSCHY/ORCHIDEE_HTUs/README.md

 ### III.c.
 2_extraction.py

-If the user want to compare different simulations **over the same periods**, the **2_extraction.py** can be modified manually through:
-- `simus`: the dictionary of simulations, the key is the name of the simulation and the value the directory of the output file.
-   - if these simulations use different routing file, the user can define the variable routing_file as a dictionary which keys are the name of the simulation and with the direction of the routing files as values.
-- `stations`: The stations from which we want to extract the discharge must be indicated in the dictionary (key:id_station, value:name_station) in the 2_extraction.py file.
+This script is used to extract the simulation and observation discharge.

 The data will be extracted in `Output/{name_output}_{idstation}.csv` folder, one csv file per station with the name of the simulation as head of the columns.

+**You have to make change in the section of the script to EDIT.**

+You have to define the following variable in the TO EDIT section:
+- `stations`: The stations from which we want to extract the discharge must be indicated in the dictionary (key:`id_station`, value:`name_station`).

+**ADVANCED**
+If you are analyzing more simulations you can change the `simus` variable.
+It is a dictionary of simulations, the key is the name of the simulation and the value the directory of the output file.

+*If these simulations use different routing file, the user can define the variable routing_file as a dictionary which keys are the name of the simulation and with the direction of the routing files as values.*

 ### III.d.
 3_stations_upstream_area.py

+This script is used to obtain the mask of the upstream area of the stations.

-You have to make change in the section of the script to EDIT.
+**You have to make change in the section of the script to EDIT.**
 You can extract the masks for different stations by:

 1) giving a custom list of stations